topbrightdev/laravel_ide_helper/readme.md

 From there, you should be able to use the `create_alias()` function to add additional Facades into your application.

-#### Adding the Service Provider
+### Adding the Service Provider

-You can install Laravel IDE Helper in `app/Providers/AppServiceProvider.php`, and uncommenting this line that registers the App Service Providers so it can properly load.
+You can install Laravel IDE Helper in `app/Providers/AppServiceProvider.php`, and uncommenting this line that registers the App Service Providers, so it can properly load.

 ```php
 // $app->register(App\Providers\AppServiceProvider::class);
 ```

 If you are not using that line, that is usually handy to manage gracefully multiple Laravel/Lumen installations, you will have to add this line of code under the `Register Service Providers` section of your `bootstrap/app.php`.

 ```php
 if ($app->environment() !== 'production') {